April 07, 2016

 Pretty simple, right?
 Alright, on to something a bit more complicated.
 Let's create a contact and add them to a bucket.

-Check out the same code using a Ruby client
+Check out the same code using a Ruby client, Python client, and PHP client.

 Even more Contactually features and functionality available via the API, including Pipelines, Programs, Templates, and more!
 What kind of apps would you like to see?
 The sky's the limit.